ciamac-da/book-list-fullstack-app-using-graphql-reactjs-expressjs-mongodb/README.md

 # How to run the App❗🤔

-# Note: I've used MongoDB Compass Offline Server for this project!
+# Note: I've used MongoDB Compass Offline Database for this project!
 # How to start MongoDB Compass after you already installed it?
 1. Open up your Terminal and type this command there ==> systemctl start mongod
 2. Check if it works using ==> systemctl status mongod